jeffboichuk/ice-marketing/course-outline-and-midterm-launch.md

 ## Assignments Due {-}

-- Answers to today's discussion questions via [this link][submission-link-discussion-questions]
+- Answers to today's discussion questions
+    - After signing into Blackboard, submit your answers to [this folder][discussion-questions-submission]
 - Print the readings for each class session of Marketing and organize them in a binder